bhatti/PlexServices/README.md

 - PlexServices supports both war files and Netty 4.0+ for hosting web services and you can deploy both http and websocket services to the same server.

-- PlexServices also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.
+- PlexServices also supports reactive messaging services using JMS APIs and support a number of messageing middlewares such as ActiveMQ, SwiftMQ, etc.

-- PlexServices allows you to import existing JavaWS based services.
+- PlexServices allows you to import existing JavaWS based services and expose them as REST or POX services.

-- PlexServices allows you to specify the services you want to deploy or allows support to automatically deplooy all services that implement ServiceConfig annotation.
+- PlexServices allows you to auto-deploy services by specifying package names of services, it deploys all services automatically that implement ServiceConfig annotation.

 ##Building